Amalie Andersen

-Amalie Andersen (born 6 October 1999) is a Danish ice hockey player and member of the Danish national ice hockey team, currently playing with the Maine Black Bears women's ice hockey program in the Hockey East (WHEA) conference of the NCAA Division I.
+Amalie Andersen (born 6 October 1999) is a Danish ice hockey player and member of the Danish national team, currently playing in the Swedish Nationella Damhockeyligan (NDHL) with Rögle BK.

+Playing career

+Andersen's college ice hockey career was played with the Maine Black Bears women's ice hockey program in the Hockey East (WHEA) conference of the NCAA Division I during 2019 to 2023.

+She became the first Danish player to sign in the Premier Hockey Federation (PHF) when she accepted a contract with the Buffalo Beauts in early June 2023.
+The PHF was bought out and dissolved on 29 June 2023 and Andersen's contract was voided before she was able to play in the league.

+Following the dissolution of the PHF, she signed with Rögle BK in the NDHL for the 2023–24 season.

+International play

-Andersen has represented Denmark at every IIHF Women's World Championship since making her senior national team debut at the 2015 IIHF World Championship Division I A. She played in the 2021 IIHF Women's World Championship, Denmark’s first Top Division tournament since 1992.
+Andersen has represented Denmark at every IIHF Women's World Championship since making her senior national team debut at the 2015 IIHF World Championship Division I A. She played in the 2021 IIHF Women's World Championship, Denmark's first Top Division tournament since 1992, and in the women's ice hockey tournament at the 2022 Winter Olympics, Denmark's Olympic debut in ice hockey.